opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

    :math:`M`, and
 -  the number of steps since Jacobian information was last evaluated.

-The frequency with which to update Jacobian information can be controlled with the ``msbj`` argument to :c:func:`CVodeSetJacEvalFrequency`.
-We note that this is only checked *within* calls to the linear solver setup routine, so values :math:`<` ``msbp`` do not make sense.
+Jacobian information is considered out-of-date when :math:`msbj` or more steps have been completed since the last update, in which case it will be recomputed during the next linear solver setup call.
+The value of :math:`msbj` is controlled with the ``msbj`` argument to :c:func:`CVodeSetJacEvalFrequency()`.

 For linear-solvers with user-supplied preconditioning the above factors are used to determine whether to recommend updating the Jacobian information in the preconditioner (i.e., whether to set ``jok`` to ``SUNFALSE`` in calling the user-supplied preconditioner setup